AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 **Recommended caching strategy:**  **Cache-aside**

 **Explanation:**
 Each sub-site has autonomy over its own content and reads it frequently.
 With cache-aside, the application first checks the cache.
-If the data isn’t there, it fetches it from the authoritative data source and places it in the cache explicitly.
+If the data isn’t there, it fetches the data from the authoritative data source and explicitly stored it in the cache.
 This gives the sub-site full control over what is cached and when — useful when some content is rarely accessed and shouldn't occupy memory unnecessarily.

 **Why not read-through?**
 Read-through hides the caching logic inside the cache layer, but here each sub-site benefits from having control over cache population and invalidation (e.g. after edits).